-She was invited to FIT’s Fashion & Textiles studies program in 2002, where she had the opportunity to work in the museum’s world-renowned garment collection and at the MET’s Costume Institute, researching the design and structure of Edwardian-era dress and other historic garments.
-She was particularly drawn to the free silhouettes of the late 1960s and 70s, and the effects of a burgeoning psychedelic culture and its influences on clothing.
+She was invited to FIT’s Fashion & Textiles studies program in 2002, where she had the opportunity to gain mastery working in the museum’s world-renowned garment collection and at the MET’s Costume Institute, researching the design and structure of Edwardian-era dress and other ethnographic garments.
+She was particularly drawn to the free silhouettes of the late 1960s and 70s, and the effects of a burgeoning psychedelic culture and its influence on clothing.

-On September 5th, 2012, she launched AWAVEAWAKE in an effort to start a conversation about ethical fashion and conscious sourcing.
-As a practicing Kundalini yogi, she strives to bring change to the fashion world, and increase awareness of the industry’s impact on the environment and economy.
-Each AWAVEAWAKE garment is made with ethically sourced fabric and colored with all-natural plant-based dyes.
-Every step of the production process is conscious, chosen with consideration for both the long-range impact on the environment and maximum social benefit—two forces sometimes at odds.
+On September 5th, 2012 the first AWAVEAWAKE collection was presented at New York Fashion Week for Spring/Summer 2013.
+As an artist, activist and healer she strives to bring change to the fashion world, and increase awareness of the industry’s impact on the environment.
+Each AWAVEAWAKE garment is made with ethically sourced fabric and colored with all-natural, plant-based dyes.
+Every step of the production process is conscious, chosen with consideration for both the long-range impact on the environment and maximum social benefit.

-Shapes are inspired by the designer’s vast archive of 1930s-era lingerie and her love of swirling, full-length, body-conscious 1970s silhouettes.
-Slip dresses with subtle details are the backbone of the collection, worn layered with open blouses that can be bound and manipulated; or covered by a shawl cape or bed jacket.
-AWAVEAWAKE strives to be a marriage of functionality and beauty: easy to wear but entirely elegant; modest, but embracing the feminine and the sensual; luxurious, but conscious of its footprint and considerate of its place in the world.
+Shapes are inspired by the designer’s vast archive of vintage clothing and her love of swirling, full-length, body-conscious silhouettes from the 30's to the 90's, as well as her extensive travels through South East Asia and India.
+Slip dresses with subtle details are the backbone of the collection, paired with blouses; or layered under a shawl cape or bed jacket.
+AWAVEAWAKE strives to be a marriage of functionality and beauty: easy to wear but entirely elegant; modest, yet embracing the sensual feminine; luxurious, while conscious of its footprint and considerate of its place in the world.